 - See infographic for mixing ratios based on your end product (tinctures, topical, shatter, wax, drinks etc.)

-And it is goodness.
-There are so many great aspects to terpenes aside from their smell/taste.
+Additionally, there are so many great aspects to terpenes aside from their smell/taste.
 They’re super good for you (in reasonable doses), appearing in health remedies, supplements, food additives, perfumes, and even some speculation regarding terpenes eventually replacing or reducing human dependence on crude oil.
 Needless to say, humans recognized how awesome these compounds were many years ago.
-Then, it was only a matter of time until we figured out different ways of collecting those terpenes into essential oils - purified terpene oil.
+Then, it was only a matter of time until we figured out different ways of collecting those terpenes into essential oils and then purified terpene oil.

 How are Terpenes Extracted?

-Say the goal here is extracting an amount of the terpene pinene; one of the most common terpenes found in nature.
+Say the goal is extracting a specific amount of the terpene pinene--one of the most common terpenes found in nature.
 It’s invigorating, fresh, and directly linked to improvements in both mental and physical health.

 The two most common methods of removing terpenes from their original host matter are steam distillation and hydrodistillation - explored below.

 Here, the pinene-rich material would be suspended above boiling water in an open, accessible container.
 The hot steam rises, passing through the plant matter.
 As this occurs, the monoterpenes are light enough to be carried away on that aerial stream.